 The Warp Engine Transmitter accepts any video input from the Just Add Power system, rotates and scales the video, and outputs the processed video to any Receiver in the system.
 Combined with the ability of a Receiver to rotate video in 90-degree increments, a single Warp Engine Transmitter can produce an Artistic Video Wall like those seen above.

-By contrast, a Standard Video Wall consists of displays that are the same size and orientation that display 100% of the content area.
-Standard video wall requires no special hardware to implement.
+Standard Video Wall = all displays are the same size and orientation, aligned in a grid, and display 100% of the content area.

 The Warp Engine Transmitter has two network ports that must each be connected directly to the network switch.
 Those ports consist of:

 Treat the Warp Receiver network port like any standard Receiver and connect it to a switch port configured for a Receiver.

 Treat the Warp Transmitter network port like any standard Transmitter and connect it to a switch port configured for a Transmitter.

 The Implementation instructions assume that all Just Add Power devices have a static IP address.
 These instructions also assume the Installer has configured a Static Route on the system and understands how to telnet into Just Add Power devices on a configured network.